 Finding My Way to a Scary Halloween

 I love Halloween, and I realized many years ago that haunted houses, pumpkins, and costumes are an undeniable passion.
-When I started my Halloween collection of books, movies, and memorabilia, I realized how difficult it was to find good quality Halloween stuff.
-There are hundreds of holiday websites but few stood out as a noteworthy source, and most peddle really junky products.
-The quest to create the ultimate resource for everything Halloween begun and the result is this ever-growing site, MyScaryHalloween.com.
+When I started collecting Halloween books, props and memorabilia, I discovered that finding good information on Halloween was difficult.
+There are hundreds of holiday websites but few stood out as a noteworthy sources, and most seemed amateurish at best.
+The quest to create the ultimate resource for celebrating Halloween begun in 2009 with the launch of MyScaryHalloween.com.
 The site took a life of its own, and with the help of many dedicated people, it has grown into a wicked guide for a frightful night.
-The best part of this ongoing experience is discovering how many people love and “live” Halloween every day of the year.
+The best part of this experience was discovering how many people love and “live” Halloween every day of the year.

-Many people think Halloween is merely a children's holiday, and who can blame them.
-The costumes, the candy, the trick 'r treating are all geared towards the lil' ones, but it's just as much fun for the adults.
-Maybe it's the nostalgia of reliving their childhood, or a distant memory of a crazy college party but Halloween definitely evokes a strong following – whether adults want admit it or not.
+Many people consider Halloween to be merely a children's holiday, and who can blame them.
+The costumes, the candy, the trick 'r treating are all geared towards the little ones, but it can be just as much fun for adults.
+Maybe it's the nostalgia of reliving an all-to-brief childhood, or a distant memory of a crazy college party, but Halloween evokes a strong following, whether adults admit it is another story.
 Yet, once you start studying the origins of Halloween, a very questionable history emerges.
-Many parents would shudder at the thought that this holiday once involved sacrificing people and animals in huge bonfires, or that teenagers used to terrorized townsfolk with property-damaging pranks that were often punished by death or amputation!
-It certainly doesn't seem like the sanitized version of the holiday we celebrate today.
+Many parents would shudder at the thought that this holiday once involved sacrificing animals to huge bonfires, or that teenagers terrorized townsfolk with property-damaging pranks and that those delinquents often faced severe punishments by death or amputation!
+It certainly doesn't seem like the innocent albeit scary version of the holiday we celebrate today.

-Halloween is now the second-most profitable holiday and retailers have made it a $6 billion industry (some estimates put it up as high as $8-$10 billion).
-While candy and costumes are the bread and butter of the holiday, retail stores are seizing the opportunity to serve adults who also love spooky stuff.
-National stores like Target, Michaels, Pottery Barn, and Lowes offer upscale Halloween products for the refined consumer.
-How about a black glittered resin skull, or bats with dip-dyed ostrich feathers?
+Halloween is now the second-most profitable holiday behind Christmas, and entrepreneurs and retail have made it a $7 billion industry.
+While candy and costumes are the bread-and-butter of the holiday, retail stores have seized the opportunity to serve an adult demographic who loves spooky stuff.
+Nationwide stores like Target, Michaels, Pottery Barn, and Lowes offer upscale Halloween products for the discerning consumer.
+How about a black glittered resin skull, or bats made with dip-dyed ostrich feathers?
 Perhaps a black chandelier for a gothic dining room?
-And just like Christmas, the dark holiday gets a head start with a “retail season” that creeps in as early as July!
-By late-August when the kids are back in school, many stores have their shelves fully stocked with must-have Halloween products!
+And just like Christmas, the dark holiday gets a head start with a retail season that creeps in as early as July!
+By late-August when the kids are back in school, many stores have their shelves fully stocked with must-have Halloween products.

-Decorating the lawn with tombstones and zombies is proliferating at a wonderfully alarming pace, sometimes making the overdone Christmas lights seem so demure.
-Halloween enthusiasts call themselves "Yard Haunters" and every neighborhood has at least one good house where kids flock to the creepy fog and scary ghouls.
-When asked why they go through the effort and expense of putting up these elaborate displays, most yard hunters are at a loss for words.
+Decorating the lawn with tombstones and zombies is also proliferating at a shocking rate, sometimes making the overdone Christmas displays seem demure.
+Halloween enthusiasts call themselves "yard haunters" and every neighborhood has at least one good house where kids flock to the creepy displays with fog and grotesque ghouls.
+When asked why they go through the effort and expense of putting up these elaborate displays, most yard haunters are at a loss for words.
 Eventually they say, "It's fun."
-Luckily, I live in a very spirited neighborhood and last year alone, we had over 300 trick r' treaters, from babies in strollers entranced by the lights, to toddlers too afraid to climb the stairs to claim their candy, to high school seniors out for one last go-round on the candy trail.
+Some houses draw hundreds of trick ‘r treaters and you see everything from babies in decorated strollers to high school seniors making one last go-round on the candy trail.
 Halloween night is a block party where everyone is invited.

 Why Celebrate Halloween?

 Halloween IS just plain fun: candy, costumes, decorations, horror movies and haunted houses.
 It's one of the few holidays that is not based on religion or government, but rather a cultural holiday that evolved from many traditions across the world, from the pagan Samhain festivals to the Christian All Saints Day celebrations.
-The Halloween we know today is also a very American holiday that is slowly making it's way around the world, and transforming into a global celebration.
+The Halloween we know today is a very American holiday that is slowly making it's way around the world, and transforming into a global celebration.